 - Your baby teeth don’t fall out in time to let permanent teeth grow in

 If you think you may need a tooth extraction, call us today at 425-271-1727.
-Our experienced family dentists, Dr. Robert Brian Kane, Dr. Doris Chan and Dr. Luke St. Marie, will help determine whether an extraction is indeed necessary.
+Our experienced family dentists, Dr. Luke St. Marie and Dr. Christine Chen, will help determine whether an extraction is indeed necessary.
 If so, we’ll walk you through every step of the process so you feel comfortable and assured the whole way.